Red Onion Soup (20 Min, Vegan)

 - 5 tbsp olive oil

-- 2 slices whole wheat bread
+- 2 slices wholegrain bread (whole wheat)

-- When the onions are transparent add the lemon juice and vegetable broth
+- When the onions are transparent add the lemon juice and vegetable broth.

 - Also add the walnuts to the pan.
 Fry for about 3 minutes until the bread cubes are nicely toasted.